Not Without My Daughter (Arrested Development)

 "Not Without My Daughter" is the twenty-first episode of the first season of the American television satirical sitcom Arrested Development.
 It was written by series creator Mitchell Hurwitz and co-executive producer Richard Rosenstock, and directed by Lee Shallat Chemel.
 It originally aired on Fox on April 25, 2004.

 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., as well as Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
-In the episode, Michael breaks with tradition and takes his niece Maeby to Take Your Daughter to Work Day, but he partly regrets this when he's questioned by police investigating Kitty's disappearance.
-Lindsay, embarrassed to be working at a clothing store, claims that she's shoplifting.
+The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
+In the episode, Michael breaks with tradition and takes his niece Maeby to Take Your Daughter to Work Day, but he regrets this when he is questioned by police investigating Kitty's disappearance.
+Lindsay, embarrassed to be working at a clothing store, claims that she is shoplifting.
 This becomes a personal challenge for magician Gob.